venturemote2525/veNTUre-x-That-Remote-Company/README.md

 ### Trouble Shooting
 1. Might need to install nvm.
 Check this for os errors.
 2. Might need to install this too. npm install @gluestack-ui/nativewind-utils
+3. Enable permissions for Android device if testing on device.
+Bluetooth, Location and Storage permissions.
+4. Turn on USB Debugging mode for Android devices.

 ### Contexts
 | Context                                         | Description                                |